Historic sites and museums in Berkeley County, WV

 Morgan’s six sons and several grandsons served in the Revolutionary War.
 While home on leave, his grandson, James, was captured by several Tories who tied him to the spring house door, and by candlelight, shot 17 musket balls into him in front of his wife and children.

 The simple cabin consisted of one room with a loft above.
 Over time the cabin became derelict and was used for many farming purposes.
 It was rebuilt in 1976 using many of its original logs.
-The cabin was sided in 1994 to protect the logs.
+The cabin was sided in 1994 to protect the logs from the elements.
 It is decorated and outfitted as it would have been in the 1700’s.
-Nearby is the stone and log house built by Zackquill Morgan, son of Morgan Morgan, who later left the area and founded Morgantown, West Virginia.
+Nearby is the stone and log house built by Zackquill Morgan, the son of Morgan Morgan, who later left the area to found Morgantown, West Virginia.

-The cabin and the Zackquill Morgan House, along with 104 acres are owned by the Berkeley County Historic Landmarks Commission.
+The Berkeley County Historic Landmarks Commission owns the cabin and the Zackquill Morgan House, along with 104 acres.
 The Morgan Cabin is on the Washington Heritage Trail along Runnymeade Road off Route 11 in Bunker Hill.
 There are picnic grounds on site.

 Tours can be scheduled by visiting Morgan Cabin website or emailing info@morgancabin.org.